-I found this to be an interesting turn of events.
-Every once in awhile I write reviews of things, my opinion on a book, movie, software, etc. Most of the time I don’t know the people all that well, although on this blog I wrote a review of Bev Mahone’s book How To Get On The News Without Committing Murder and I know her fairly well.
+I found this to be an interesting turn of events, thus I’m sharing another repurposed article from years ago.
+Every once in a while I write reviews of things, my opinion on a book, movie, software, etc. Most of the time I don’t know the people all that well, although on this blog I wrote a review of Beverly Mahone’s book How To Get On The News Without Committing Murder and I know her fairly well.

-Turns out he didn’t like the review at all.
+Turns out he didn’t like the review one bit.
 He said it was packed with lots of negatives, and he proceeded to tell me how I should have written the review.
 He also said that he’d shown it to others who agreed with him and thus felt justified in sharing his thoughts with me.

 I was… stunned.
 I’ve never had anyone hate a good review before.
 And this is someone who’s seen my writing style, being an early subscriber to my business newsletter.
 We’ve met in public and I’ve asked him to speak to groups of mine.
 Frankly, I guess I thought we had a better relationship than we did I suppose.

 Pleasing yourself first means more than one thing sometimes.
-Yesterday I sent out a notification to my newsletter subscribers that I was putting it on hiatus for 6 months, and possibly not starting it up again after that period of time.
-When I initially started writing it I was writing it mainly because I felt I had a lot to share and I thought others might enjoy reading it as well.
-In the last 2 months I felt I was writing it because of duty and I wasn’t sure that anyone really liked what I had to say, including me.
-I have the blog for those topics now, and I’m not sure people really like it all that much.
-Duplicating the effort in a perceived losing quest made no sense after 10 years.
+When I initially started writing back in 2003, I was writing a newsletter mainly because I felt I had a lot to share, and I thought others might enjoy reading it as well.
+At some point I felt I was writing because of duty, and I wasn’t sure that anyone really liked what I had to say, including me.

 Feel the pull of writing, embrace it, smile at it, then do it.
 If it’s a chore, or there’s no enjoyment in it anymore, give it up, slow it down, or change things up.
-If you don’t like it, no one else will like it.
+If you don’t like it, no one else will either.